Difference Between Symmetric and Asymmetric Key Encryption

-Encryption is a process to change the form of any message in order to protect it from reading by anyone.
+Symmetric Key Encryption: Encryption is a process to change the form of any message in order to protect it from reading by anyone.
 In Symmetric-key encryption the message is encrypted by using a key and the same key is used to decrypt the message which makes it easy to use but less secure.
 It also requires a safe method to transfer the key from one party to another.

 |Symmetric Key Encryption||Asymmetric Key Encryption|

-|It only requires a single key for both encryption and decryption.||It requires two key one to encrypt and the other one to decrypt.|
+|It only requires a single key for both encryption and decryption.||It requires two keys, a public key and a private key, one to encrypt and the other one to decrypt.|

-|The size of cipher text is same or smaller than the original plain text.||The size of cipher text is same or larger than the original plain text.|
+|The size of cipher text is the same or smaller than the original plain text.||The size of cipher text is the same or larger than the original plain text.|

 |The encryption process is very fast.||The encryption process is slow.|

-|It is used when a large amount of data is required to transfer.||It is used to transfer small amount of data.|
+|It is used when a large amount of data is required to transfer.||It is used to transfer small amounts of data.|

-|It only provides confidentiality.||It provides confidentiality, authenticity and non-repudiation.|
+|It only provides confidentiality.||It provides confidentiality, authenticity, and non-repudiation.|

 |Examples: 3DES, AES, DES and RC4||Examples: Diffie-Hellman, ECC, El Gamal, DSA and RSA|